passcod/in-the-pale-darkness-of-dawn/naema/05-arrival.md

 was how they felt about it.

-Naema held an ingrained respect for the Fardi, passed from her parents and culture, even though that warred with her distrust and disregard of authority.
+Naema held an ingrained respect for the Fardi, passed from her parents and culture, even though that warred with her distrust and disregard of authority borne from years living under the Empire.
 She also trusted people from her own planet marginally more than anyone else.
-More importantly, though, while she was aware that honour and fairness were sometimes not beneficial when dealing with others, with people who would not hold themselves to that, or who would exploit that… she wished to hold _herself_ to a higher standard.
+More importantly, though, while she was aware that honour and fairness were sometimes (_most of the time, in this wider wilder world_, she reminded herself) not… beneficial when dealing with others, with beings who would not hold themselves to such a standard, or who would exploit her own, even, if given the chance… she wished to hold _herself_ to a higher standard.
 She would keep her word.

 That did not mean Hedala would, though.